 The Demand for Certified Nursing Assistants in Rhode Island is Enormous!

 What is a Nursing Assistant?

-If you wish to be employed as a nursing assistant or home health aide in Rhode Island, you must complete an approved nursing assistant training course.
+These paraprofessional members of the health care team provide personal and related health care assistance to individuals who are sick, disabled, dependent or residents of health care facilities.
+All individuals wishing to be employed as a nursing assistant or home health aide in Rhode Island must complete an approved nursing assistant training course.

 How long is the program?

 We offer a diverse schedule of classes that will enable you to accomplish your goal in seven to twelve weeks, depending on the schedule.
 Classes are held on a variety of days and times, including evenings, as follows:

 - Days - 9 a.m. to 1 p.m., Monday to Thursday, seven weeks, Lincoln

 - Afternoons - 1 to 5 p.m., Monday to Thursday, seven weeks, Lincoln

 - Evenings - 5 to 9 p.m., three nights per week, twelve weeks, Warwick and Lincoln

 We do not schedule classes in advance.
 Day classes typically begin every 8 weeks and evening classes every 12 weeks.
 Students will be invited to register for a class of their choice as classes are formed.
 You will be notified of registration dates two weeks prior to the start of class.